Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 * The expected task count defaults to the service's own desired replica count.
 Pin it per service with `--service=name=count` to keep alerting against the count a service is supposed to run, even after someone scaled it down.
 This is what makes a service scaled from 2 to 1 alert instead of looking healthy at "1/1"
 * The state is derived from the percentage of expected tasks that are running: full is OK, and by default the check warns below 100% and crits below 50%.
 Adjust with `--warning` / `--critical` (Nagios ranges on the percentage)
 * Task health is represented by the running count.
 Swarm reschedules a task that fails its health check, so a task that stays running is the cluster's own health signal, the same one `docker service ls` shows in its `REPLICAS` column
 * `--check-distribution` additionally warns when more tasks of a service sit on one node than an even spread (`ceil(expected / number of nodes)`) would place there.
-All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced
+All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced.
+Only replicated services are examined: a global service runs one task per node by definition, and a job runs until its work is done
-* To alert when a specific service disappears entirely, pin it with `--service=name=count` and it will report 0 running tasks (CRIT).
-For the default all-services mode, a removed service simply drops out of the list; use `--no-match-severity` to alert when the list becomes empty
+* To alert when a specific service disappears entirely, name it with `--service`.
+A named service the swarm does not know is CRIT, with or without a pinned count.
+In the default all-services mode a removed service simply drops out of the list; use `--no-match-severity` to alert when the list becomes empty
 * For the node and cluster health of the swarm itself (node down, manager quorum), use the docker-swarm check.
 For plain (non-swarm) container health, use docker-container

 **Data Collection:**